Skip to main content

 Project Work is graded and forms part of the overall A-Level profile.
 It is not weighted as heavily as the H2 subjects, but a poor grade is still best avoided.

-Our H2 tuition programmes, including H2 Math and H2 Chemistry, are built around the JC1-JC2 arc, and you can book a free trial first.
+Our H2 tuition programmes, including H2 Math and H2 Chemistry, are built around the JC1-JC2 arc, and you can request a tutor first.
 The A-Level rewards students who respect the JC1-to-JC2 jump and prepare for it deliberately, rather than meeting it by surprise.

 Free · No obligation